jamalmcdowell/noteY/README.md

 ### Technologies Used:
 Jquery to generate the model that tells you why you should make a account.

 HTML for env files to auto generate the content displayed.

-Java ENV to run java inside .env files. express to link everything together.
+Java ENV to run java inside .env files.

+express to link everything together.

-Node.js to create and link server to MVC/Public CSS views env for encryption
+Node.js to both create and link server to MVC/Public CSS views

+env for encrypted passwords

 CSS for background, button, text, and login formatting.

 ### Approach Taken: